ajh1143/ajh1143.github.io/_posts/2017-11-2-MacLearn.md

 Now you can eyeball relationships you might want to pay particular attention to.

-In an earlier post we discussed linearity of correlations, we can see some clear linear correlations(that nicely fit our intuition as well).
+In an earlier post we discussed linearity of correlations, we can see some clear linear correlations(that nicely fit our intuition as well, such as length and diameter).
 You can also observe some non-linear relationships we will explore later.

 ------------------------------------------------------------------------